 - Foster coordination and collaboration in the planning and delivery of health promotion and investment for health initiatives across sectors.

-- Strengthen capacity of various sectors to develop health promotion policy and implement appropriate programs.
+- Strengthen the capacity of various sectors to develop health promotion policy and implement appropriate programs.

 - Develop educational programs to enable individuals, communities and organizations to make informed decisions and undertake positive actions for health.

 - Undertake research, documentation and dissemination to strengthen and update health promotion initiatives.

 - Undertake advocacy for the incorporation of health promotion in all sectors.

 - Influence and develop policies and structures to ensure healthy social and physical environments.

 - Strengthen community actions through the empowerment of local communities and people.